Firedamp: Contribution to mine deaths

 A great step forward in countering the problem of firedamp came when safety lamps, intended to provide illumination whilst being incapable of igniting firedamp, were proposed by both George Stephenson and Humphry Davy in response to accidents such as the Felling mine disaster near Newcastle upon Tyne, which killed 92 people on 25 May 1812.
 Davy experimented with brass gauze, determining the maximum size of the gaps and the optimum wire thickness to prevent a flame passing through the gauze.
 If a naked flame was thus enclosed totally by such a gauze, then methane could pass into the lamp and burn safely above the flame.
 Stephenson's lamp (the "Geordie lamp") worked on a different principle: the flame was enclosed by glass; air access to the flame was through tubes sufficiently narrow that the flame could not burn-back in incoming firedamp and the exiting gases were too low in oxygen to allow the enclosed flame to reach the surrounding atmosphere.
 Both principles were combined in later versions of safety lamps.

 Even after the widespread introduction of the safety lamp, explosions continued because the early lamps were fragile and easily damaged.
 For example the iron gauze on a Davy lamp needed to lose only one wire to become unsafe.
 The light was also very poor (compared with a naked flame) and there were continuous attempts to improve the basic design.
 The height of the cone of burning methane in a flame safety lamp can be used to estimate the concentration of the gas in the local atmosphere.
 It was not until the 1890s that safe and reliable electric lamps became available in collieries.

+The Firedamp whistle was developed by Fritz Haber in 1913, as a prophylactic indicator of firedamp, but calibration in a working colliery ultimately proved impractical.